Find Grad Schools

 252 Yearly Graduations

 Teachers College at Columbia University comes in at #2 on our list of the most popular colleges offering master's degrees in behavioral science.
 Each year, around 4,500 students seeking various degrees attend the university.
 During the most recent year for which we have data, 252 people received their master's degree in behavioral science from Teachers College.
-Around 32% of these students were from an underrepresented racial-ethnic group, and 83% were women.
-Those who complete their master's degree in behavioral science at Teachers College at Columbia University make a median salary of 68,425.
+Around 34% of these students were from an underrepresented racial-ethnic group, and 90% were women.

 #3